micahcowan/bobbin/README.md

 If used in combination with `--delay-until-pc` (see below), `--watch` ensures that the machine is rebooted with, once again, a cleared (garbage-filled) RAM, and will wait, once again, for execution to reach the designated location, before reloading the RAM from `--load` (and jumping execution to a new spot, if `--start-loc` was specified (see below).

 (This feature currently only works via the Linux inotify API.
 A fallback method is planned, for when inotify is not available.)

+##### --tokenize

+Reads in a AppleSoft BASIC listing, outputs AppleSoft tokenized binary.

+Expects AppleSoft BASIC on the standard input (or whatever you specified with `-i`), and will output the tokenized binary version. **Bobbin** tokenizes the output by running the input through an emulated Apple machine, and then when input has ended, saving the program at `$801` to the output file (specified with `-o`).

+This option implies `-m plus`, and **bobbin** wil refuse to run if you specify some other value for `-m`.
+When the Apple \]\[e is supported, **bobbin** will make that the default instead (at which point, lowercase input will be accepted instead of translated to uppercase as it is currently).

+If a line that doesn't begin with a number is entered, or AppleSoft gives an error on line input, **bobbin** will exit wtih an error.

+**Bobbin** will refuse to run with this option if it detects that output is directed to a tty.

 #### Machine configuration options